JamesWoolfenden/terraform-aws-alb/README.md

 ## Usage

 This is just a very basic example.
+Test

 ```cli
 $ checkov -d . --external-checks-dir checkov